Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 ### Slide 24: Cost Analysis
 **Setup:**
-"Let's talk about the bottom line—what does this cost to run?"
+"Let's talk about the bottom lineï¿½what does this cost to run?"

 **Assumptions:**
 - "10,000 updates synced per day."